 The Seattle Center is great for all ages.
 You can catch the Monorail at Westlake Center Station (a ten-minute walk from Four Seasons Hotel Seattle) and be whisked to the Seattle Center in about two minutes.
-There you can enjoy sites like the Space Needle, the Experience Music Project Museum, the Science Fiction Museum or the Pacific Science Center.
+There you can enjoy sites like the Space Needle, the Museum of Pop Culture, the Science Fiction Museum or the Pacific Science Center.
 A permanent exhibit at the Seattle Center is the Chihuly Garden and Glass.
 The art experience showcases the most significant works of internationally acclaimed artist and pioneer Dale Chihuly.

 Where to shop in Seattle

 Seattle is known as the birthplace of Nordstrom department store, a staple for any girls-only shopping trip.
 Barneys is just across the street from Nordstrom, making it the perfect second stop.
 For the boutique lover, The Finerie is an upscale women’s and men’s clothing store filled with sophisticated collections of international designers and exquisite accessories to accent every outfit.
 For men, Mario’s and Butch Blum are two downtown clothing stores that will have any man looking his best.